 It may be the best VPN iOS users can get.
 It even has customer support live chat in the app.

 - Blocks other threats as well

-- Offers 3000 plus VPN servers in a variety of different locations
+- Offers over 3.000 VPN servers in a variety of locations

 - Provides up to six simultaneous device connections per account

 - The Windows edition has significantly more features than the iOS version